rsley/EconSys/README.md

 # <p align="center">EconSys</p>
 A more complex economy system
 - Licensed under the Apache License, Version 2.0
-- Made by Rafael Soley R. ( https://github.com/rsley )
+- Made by Rafael S.R. ( https://github.com/rsley )
-- Join our <a href="https://rsluxury.xyz/discord">Discord Server</a>
 ---

+> **EconSys is being *temporarily* dropped!
+Massive codebase revamp coming soon, thanks to Athena Solutions ™**

 ## License Information
-Copyright 2023-2024 Rafael Soley
+Copyright 2023-2024 Rafael S.R.

 Licensed under the Apache License, Version 2.0 (the "License");
 you may not use this file except in compliance with the License.